TimeDelta/auto-psych-nosology/README.md

 This ensures that any observed alignment reflects genuine structural similarities rather than trivial lexical overlap, preventing a biased alignment metric.

 ### Partitioning
 Two complementary strategies were tested for discovering mesoscale structure in the multiplex psychopathology graph.
-First, a hierarchical stochastic block model (hSBM) [21], which provides a probabilistic baseline that infers discrete clusters by maximizing the likelihood of observed edge densities across multiple resolution levels.
+First, a stochastic block model (SBM) [21], which provides a probabilistic baseline that infers discrete clusters by maximizing the likelihood of observed edge densities across multiple resolution levels.
-This family of models gives interpretable, DSM-like partitions together with principled estimates of uncertainty, but inherits hSBM’s familiar computational burdens—quadratic scaling in the number of vertices and a rigid parametric form for block interactions.
+This family of models gives interpretable, DSM-like partitions together with principled estimates of uncertainty, but inherits SBM’s familiar computational burdens—quadratic scaling in the number of vertices and a rigid parametric form for block interactions.
 This was used as a baseline.
 The other model architecture tested was a **Relational Graph Convolutional Network Self-Compressing Autoencoder (RGCN-SCAE)**.
 This model was trained exclusively on the full graph to derive a single global partitioning that captures the complete relational structure.